M. Chapoutier - Ermitage Le Méal blanc 2015

 2075+

-Enjoy with foie gras, lobster with beurre blanc, langoustine consommé with chorizo and ginger, lamprey à la bordelaise, veal maringo, Saint-Félicien with truffles...
+Enjoy it with foie gras, lobster in white butter sauce, langoustine consommé with chorizo and ginger, lamprey à la bordelaise, veal maringo, Saint-Félicien with truffles...

 Bettane & Desseauve